NewcastleComputingScience/csc8110/FrequentlyAskedQuestions.md

 <a name="Coursework" />
 ### Coursework###

+#### Should the Point of Sale (POS) application also store all customers/orders locally? ####

+Your Point of Sale (POS) application does _not_ need to store all customers/orders locally.
+Data storage may be entirely cloud-based with one exception - if someone attempts to create a customer or order while there is no working internet connection, these customer(s)/order(s) should be stored locally and an attempt made to resend them when the internet connection comes back online.

 #### How can I use Azure SDK for Java in my Java project using Maven? ####